Indian locomotive class WDP-4

-The Indian locomotive class WDP4 (EMD GT46PAC) is a passenger-hauling diesel-electric locomotive with AC electric transmission designed by General Motors Electro-Motive Division and built by both GM-EMD and under license by Banaras Locomotive Works (BLW) of Varanasi, India for Indian Railways as the classes WDP4, WDP4B and WDP4D.
+The Indian locomotive class WDP-4 (EMD GT46PAC) is a passenger-hauling diesel–electric locomotive with AC electric transmission designed by General Motors Electro-Motive Division and built by both GM-EMD and under license by Banaras Locomotive Works (BLW) of Varanasi, India for Indian Railways as the classes WDP4, WDP4B and WDP4D.
 The GT46PAC is a passenger version of the previous Indian Railways EMD GT46MAC freight locomotive.
-The locomotive has a 16-cylinder 710G3B diesel engine and is one of the fastest diesel-electric locomotives in service in Indian Railways.
+The locomotive has a 16-cylinder 710G3B diesel engine and is one of the fastest diesel–electric locomotives in service in Indian Railways.

 Variants

 WDP-4

 The WDP-4 was the loco originally designed by GM EMD and 10 of them were dispatched to India by June 2001.
 Later on Banaras Locomotive Works, Varanasi started building them initially using knocked-down kits and later indigenously.
 Starting 2003, the locomotives were produced in large numbers by BLW.
 The locomotive features self diagnostics control using EM2000 onboard microprocessor which was a new technology for Indian Railways back then.

 Unlike the Co-Co wheel arrangement featured on most locomotives, including its freight hauling variant, WDG-4, this loco has a Bo1-1Bo wheel arrangement meaning that it has two powered and one unpowered axle per bogie.
 This was done to reduce the weight of the loco to make it suitable for passenger operations and also to reduce maintenance.